loxia01/PSInternetConnectionSharing/README.md

 * `Get-Ics`
 * `Disable-Ics`

 All functions are required to run with administrative rights and works with both Powershell Desktop (v5.1) and Core editions.
-PowerShell execution policy must be set to RemoteSigned, Unrestricted or Bypass.
+PowerShell execution policy must be set to `RemoteSigned`, `Unrestricted` or `Bypass`.

 The module has been tested on Windows 10.
 ## Installation